M66B/FairEmail/docs/FAQ-az-rAZ.md

 * *rule*: execute rule on body text
 * *expunge*: permanently delete messages

-Operations are processed only when there is a connection to the email server or when manually synchronizing.
-See also [this FAQ](#user-content-faq16).
+Operations are processed only when there is a connection to the email server or when manually synchronizing. [ bu suala ](#user-content-faq16) da baxın.

 <br />